 This Subject Planning guide will walk you through basic steps for establishing planning your school years and building a strong high school transcript.
 When you have questions, please use the the chat feature on any of our site pages to meet with a staff member.
-You may also be eligible for an academic planning meeting by phone or skype — see our Contact page for more information and to request a meeting.
+You may also be eligible for an academic planning meeting — see our Contact page for more information and to request a meeting.

 Step 1 – Big Picture Planning

 If you’re looking for an outline of a high school plan that meets state requirements, please look at the TPS Diploma (Standard and Honors) for a framework and reference.

 If you’re planning a lot of TPS courses for your students, you may also request an appointment with our Academic Adviser (students pursuing a TPS Diploma are required to meet with our Academic Adviser prior to enrolling each year).